praekelt/seed-auth-api/docs/http_api.rst

 .. http:post:: /tokens/

    Create a new token for the provided user.
+This will invalidate all other tokens for that user.

    :<json str username: The username of the user to create the token for.
    :<json str password: The password of the user to create the token for.